 Sightseeing:In Salt Lake City, Crazy Horse Memorial, Mount Rushmore, and Tatanka.
+Inside visits as shown in UPPERCASE in the tour description, including admission charges where applicable.

 Scenic Highlights:Black Hills, Deadwood, Yellowstone National Park, Grand Teton National Park, Bryce Canyon National Park, Zion National Park, Lake Powell, Painted Desert, and Grand Canyon National Park.